gunnarx/baseline_ci_helper/README.md

 with meta-ivi but its location doesn't really matter.

 Because to run it you should use the meta-ivi directory as working directory and then run the script from there.
-It will search for README.md from meta-ivi in the current working directory.
+It will search for README.md there.

 For example, if the directories are in parallel: